To avoid your website being hacked, you should follow these recommendations:

 As a rule, attackers hack wesites in auto-run mode with the help of software developed for these purposes.
 Once your website is hacked, it has a malicious code in its files, that is why it is important to keep your CMS platform and all your plugins updated.

 Everyone knows the standard WordPress login page URL – just need to add /wp-admin or /wp-login.php at the end of your domain name.

 That is the reason why such pages become the object of brute force attacks.

 To protect your site from such attacks it is recommended customizing your login page URL.

-The easiest way to change this URL it is to use WPS Hide Login plugin.
+An easy way to change this URL it is to use a free version of Protect WP-Admin plugin.

 Please note, we do not recommend using WP Cerber plugin for this purpose, since this plugin uses very strict blocking rules, which may block even legal login attempts.
 Furthermore, WP Cerber plugin is not compatible with AliDropship plugin now – it may cause 403 error when importing products with AliDropship Google Chrome extension.